-Over the past 10 years, Smallfry has been involved with developing several internal innovation programs for SMEs, healthcare organizations and large companies.
+Over the past 10 years, Smallfry has been involved with developing several internal innovation programmes for SMEs, healthcare organisations and large companies.
 More recently we have been participating in mentorship roles with startup companies at universities and technology accelerators.

-In almost all cases, these companies are looking to accelerate commercialization of their products or drive innovating thinking across departments.
-Digging a bit deeper into the current challenges of their structures and processes, we have noticed a few common areas that could help the innovation programs and their companies see more successful commercialization outcomes.
+In almost all cases, these companies are looking to accelerate commercialisation of their products or drive innovating thinking across departments.
+Digging a bit deeper into the current challenges of their structures and processes, we have noticed a few common areas that could help the innovation programs and their companies see more successful commercialisation outcomes.

 Tip 1 – Don’t Try to “Instruct” People to be Innovative